How to Manage Your Overactive Bladder

 Toviaz (fesoterodine) by Pfizer is a muscarinic antagonist (anticholinergic) agent used for overactive bladder (OAB).
-Toviaz is available in an extended-release tablet in 4 and 8 milligrams (mg) taken once-a-day.
+Toviaz is available in 4 and 8 milligram (mg) extended-release tablets taken once-a-day.

 Many Americans Struggle With Incontinence

-Also, join the Drugs.com Overactive Bladder Support Group to ask questions, keep up with research, and voice your opinion and experience with medications.
+Also, you might enjoy joining the Drugs.com Overactive Bladder Support Group to ask questions, keep up with research, and voice your opinion and experience with medications.

 Finished: How to Manage Your Overactive Bladder

 - Urology Care Foundation.
+American Urological Foundation.
 What is urinary incontinence?
-Accessed 4/10/2017 at http://www.urologyhealth.org/urologic-conditions/urinary-incontinence
+Accessed March 29, 2018 at http://www.urologyhealth.org/urologic-conditions/urinary-incontinence

 - Overactive Bladder a Common Problem, FDA Says.
 Drugs.com.
 Accessed March 29, 2018 at https://www.drugs.com/news/overactive-bladder-common-problem-fda-says-55305.html